SumianVoice/TransVoice-Wiki/wiki/pages/pitch-range/strong-m2.md

 Now, remembering the 'almost yelling' configuration we had before, we will transition from <b class="hlblue">O</b> to a brighter vowel <b class="hlyellow">A</b> as in <b class="hlyellow">BAT</b>.
 This can be called the <b class="hlgreen">OOOAAA</b> exercise.
 We will go from a hollow hooty sound to a brighter, more active sound.
 It may take a few tries and some experimentation to get it to happen.

-We can now test if we have TA activation and breath support by sliding down in pitch to a note low enough as to definitely not be in M2 such as 150hz.
+We can now test if we have vocal weight and breath support by sliding down in pitch to a note low enough as to definitely not be in M2 such as 150hz.
 We need to do this very slowly so we can notice any breaks.
-You might find you lose some TA / weight when sliding down, in which case just try again and stay focused on keeping it consistent.
+You might find you lose some weight when sliding down, in which case just try again and stay focused on keeping it consistent.

 We can then remove the vowel change from the equation and just go from hollow to active.
 At the same time, we should try to relax the configuration as much as possible to find our 'lazy' configuration.